Bay Area Rapid Transit: Automation

 BART was one of the first U.S. rail transit systems of any size to be substantially automated.
 Routing and dispatching of trains, and adjustments for schedule recovery are controlled by a combination of computer and human supervision at BART's Operations Control Center (OCC) and headquarters at the Kaiser Center in Downtown Oakland.
 Station-to-station train movement, including speed control and maintenance of separation between successive trains, is entirely automatic under normal operation, the operator's routine responsibilities being issuing announcements, closing the doors after station stops, and monitoring the track ahead for hazards.
 In unusual circumstances the operator controls the train manually at reduced speed.

+In 2000, BART introduced the Advance Passenger Information System (APIS), a real-time arrival prediction system developed by Lucent Technologies.
+Automatic vehicle locations feed arrival time estimates on overhead screens, as well as application programming interfaces for consumer navigation applications.
+Voiceover announcements are provided by "George" and "Gracie", two built-in voice synthesizers assigned to opposite tracks.
+APIS has not been substantially upgraded since its introduction.
+Once cutting-edge assistive technology, the voices are considered dated as of 2026 but have gained a cult following.

 Parking

 Many BART stations offer parking; however, underpricing causes station parking lots to overflow in the morning.
 Pervasive congestion and underpricing forces some to drive to distant stations in search of parking.
 BART operates Parking Lots at 36 stations and offers parking passes for designated spots at many stations.

 BART offers long-term airport parking through a third-party vendor at most East Bay stations.
 Travelers must make an online reservation in advance and pay the daily fee of $5 before they can leave their cars at the BART parking lot.

 Parking at stations in Santa Clara County (Milpitas and Berryessa/North San José) is managed by Santa Clara Valley Transportation Authority rather than BART.